hazelcast/hazelcast-reference-manual/daux/docs/1000_Distributed_Computing/400_Entry_Processor/100_Performing_Fast_In-Memory_Map_Operations.md

 ![image](../../images/NoteSmall.jpg) ***NOTE***: *When `in-memory-format` is `OBJECT`, the old value of the updated entry will be null.*

-### Entry Processing with IMap Methods
+### Processing Entries

-The methods below are in the IMap interface for entry processing.
+The methods below are in the [IMap interface](http://docs.hazelcast.org/docs/latest/javadoc/com/hazelcast/core/IMap.html) for entry processing.

 * `executeOnKey` processes an entry mapped by a key.
 * `executeOnKeys` processes entries mapped by a collection of keys.